kujalk/Resilient_App/README.md

 10. IAM roles with least privileges and only required permissions in assigned
 11. RDS is only allowed traffic from ECS app

+__Future Enhancements__  - We can buy a domain in R53 and add a HTTPS certificate hosted in ACM  to the ALB to make the app more secure

 ## Pre-Requisites